Soccer-World-Ageless Pirlo still pulling the strings for Italy

 At 35, Pirlo is still one of the most influential figures in Italian football and continues to pull the strings for the national team.

-"Pirlo brings people together because he IS football... he's the essence of the game.
+"Pirlo brings people together because he IS football ... he's the esessence of the game.
 He's recognised as a global talent.
 The message is that sometimes even normal guys can be truly exceptional."

 The book reveals all manner of things about the player who had a novel way of preparing for the World Cup final in 2006.